gg4llin/min_tokenization_translator/docs/GITHUB_SETUP.md

 ## 2. Create Remote Repository

 1. Navigate to https://github.com/new.
-2. Name the repository (e.g., `mrconductor`), choose visibility, and skip initializing with README if this repo already has one.
+2. Name the repository (e.g., `min_tokenization_translator`), choose visibility, and skip initializing with README if this repo already has one.
 3. Copy the remote URL (SSH or HTTPS).

 ## 3. Add Remote & Push